uni7corn/bpfsnoop/README.md

  SPDX-License-Identifier: Apache-2.0
 -->

-# btrace
+# bpfsnoop

-`btrace` is a bpf tool to trace kernel functions and bpf progs with Last Branch Records (LBR) on Intel/AMD CPUs.
+`bpfsnoop` is a bpf tool to trace kernel functions and bpf progs with Last Branch Records (LBR) on Intel/AMD CPUs.

 Here're some references to learn about LBR: